 • Is Cruz #AwardWorthy?
 Vote now for Best Everyday Player

-Greg Johns is a reporter for MLB.com.
-Follow him on Twitter @GregJohnsMLB, read his Mariners Musings blog, and listen to his podcast.
+Andrew Erickson is an associate reporter for MLB.com.
 This story was not subject to the approval of Major League Baseball or its clubs.